Why Is My AC Suction Line Frozen

 This is often a DIYer solution when they spot a frozen suction line.
 Although you can turn off your thermostat and leave the fan on for a few hours, it will thaw the line, but won’t address the actual problem.
 This will lead to an endless cycle of you thawing out the line and then having a few hours of cool air and then thawing it out again when it refreezes.
 As well, when the line thaws it produces water which can lead to water damage to your house.
 It’s always best to call Quality Air Houston to come and assess the problem.
 They’ll figure out what’s wrong and make the necessary repairs that will get your AC back in tip-top condition.

-The best way to avoid frozen suction lines is to replace your air filters and schedule regular AC maintenance.
-A service call once a year will ensure your coils are clean, your filters aren’t clogged, and all the components of your AC are in working order.
+The best way to avoid frozen suction lines is to replace your air filters and schedule regular AC repair in Jersey Village, TX, call once a year will ensure your coils are clean, your filters aren’t clogged, and all the components of your AC are in working order.
 You’ll save wear and tear on your system, while also keeping your system running more efficiently.
 This will show up on your energy bills.
 Best of all your family will be comfortable even on the hottest day of the year.

 While it can be tempting to take the DIY route, you can actually cause more damage than good.
 A properly maintained AC unit will reduce energy costs and keep comfortable all summer long.